geekofweek/homeassistant/README.md

 - Bash Shell script, should work anywhere you can use Bash
 - All HA configs are stored on my local workstation within Dropbox (doesn’t have to be but I like the versioning and access to it from any machine).
 - Edit locally with Text Editor.
-Currently using [Atom]( https://atom.io).
+Currently using [Atom]( https://atom.io) and VIM

 #### Options: